HectorVilas/minesweeper/README.md

 - the timer is now working. `setInterval` was a little confusing at first, but found the way to make it start and stop when needed.

 > I think it's time to move on.
 I have to finish the game and keep going with the front end course.
 Right now I can start other fun projects, but I'm limited to simple board games.

+# update 21
+I've wrote the "how to play" prompt.
+I also added some images and GIFs to the explanations.

+While playing a little to capture those images, I noticed that the method to prevent prompts opening after reseting the board won't always work, so I changed the comprobation to another variable.
+Now it won't show in the wrong time.